 In model development, your data scientist will use this data to train the models and tune the hyperparameters.
 It will be an iterative process of refining the models over a number of experiments.
 Unlike development in a typical software project, in data science, you build by training the models using the dataset you create iteratively through feature engineering.
 At the sometime building, the models with varying sets of hyperparameter settings which again can be automated is the other part of the variability in model development.
 The important factor here is narrowing down to the perfect dataset and the hyperparameter settings that will generate the model you are looking for.
 Version control of both, dataset as well as the models is thus an essential part of the development process.

 So once your models are ready, it is about their consumption and using them for the predictions they are to make and how you integrate those predictions into bigger application and system.
-This requires the deployment of the models and generating web services that create REST APIs.
-Data can be passed to these APIs and a prediction received from the models.
-Predictions can be generated as a batch process or in the realtime depending upon the use case.
+Predictions by these models can be generated as a batch process or in the realtime depending upon their usage.

 Predictions from models may not be possible to accept blindly.
 The need for the explanations that led to those predictions will vary from use case to use case.
 It may generate from the business’s requirement, regulatory expectations and others.
 Based on the need and design of the end to end processes through which these predictions are consumed will drive the level of explainability, the model will be expected to fulfil.
-Neither all models are black box, nor all models can be complete white box.
-An appropriate level of explainability should be planned and executed based on the use case and all other expectations surrounding it.
+Models are often black box, but there are ways to explain their predictions to some extent.
+An appropriate level of explainability should be planned and executed based on the use case and all other expectations surrounding them.

 So to appreciate the uniqueness of a data science project, it is often said data science is both art & science.
 The art lies in the way feature engineering is done.
 It is an art indeed.
 A painter knows how to paint but ask him to define it in words, following which someone else can paint, is not possible.
 You don’t know exactly how you do it, but you do it.
 Feature engineering is something like that.
 You gain a feel of the data that you will feed into your models to train them.
 It is the most important phase and you come back to this again & again to arrive at your ideal model.
 When you lead a project ensuring the team understands this and has the highest focus on feature engineering is key to developing high-quality models those will meet the goals of the project.
 As a painter gets a feel of colours, strokes, and how everything blends, a data scientist should get the feel of data, it’s meaning and why it is important.
 It will finally impact the effectiveness of the models and the quality of the predictions they will make.